halkyonio/quarkus-tap-petclinic/README.md

 kapp deploy -a inject-cert-webhook -f manifest.yaml -y kapp delete -a inject-cert-webhook -y
 ```
-**NOTE**: 2 labels have been defined to inject the Self signed certificate within the pods which are labeled with `kpack.k14s.io/app` or `image.kpack.io/image`.
-The first labl
+**NOTE**: The label `image.kpack.io/image` allows to inject the cert within all the pods which are created to build an image using kpack and buildpack builders.
-allows to inject the cert within the pod of the kpack's controller while the 2nd will allow to inject it within all the `buildpack`s pod.

 Next, we can deploy kpack upstream
 ```bash